EU accuses Qualcomm of using market power to hinder rivals

 Qualcomm could face a $2.7 billion fine, equivalent to 10 percent of its 2014 worldwide revenue, if found guilty of breaching EU rules.
 In February it paid a $975 million fine to end a 14-month investigation by the Chinese government into anti-competitive practices.

-Qualcomm, which makes software and chips used in smartphones, tablets and gaming devices, is known for its Snapdragon processor used in high-end smartphones and tablets made by Samsung Electronics Co Ltd (005930.KS) and HTC Corp (2498.TW).
+Qualcomm, which makes software and chips used in smartphones, tablets and gaming devices, is known for its Snapdragon processor used in high-end smartphones and tablets made by Samsung Electronics Co Ltd and HTC Corp.

 In 2009, the EU authority scrapped a two-year antitrust probe into whether Qualcomm charged unreasonably high royalties for integral technology of global 3G phone standards after rivals withdrew their complaints.